gi8lino/snapraid-runner/README.md

 This Script runs SnapRAID and sends it output to the console, a log file, via eMail and/or Slack.
 It runs `diff` before `sync` to see how many files were deleted, updated, copied, moved or restored and aborts if that number exceeds the set threshold.
 It can run `touch` before and `scrub` after `sync`.
 If configured, it also runs `smart`.
-It can pause and resume Docker containers before starting/ending SnapRAID commands.
-It only resumes containers that have been paused by this Script itself.
-Already paused containers are not resumed.
 All this is configurable in the config file or by overriding with start arguments.

 ## Usage